 I’m willing and happy to shoot assignments just about anywhere in the world.
 Speaking of which, I’ve sailed around the world, done some big wall climbing (Zion, Yosemite, the Black Canyon, etc.) and some big wave and wind surfing (Hawaii to Bali, Oz, the Red Sea, Greece, the Gorge and Africa).

 Real people with all their imperfections fascinate me and my portraits aim to tell their stories with empathy, honor and dignity.
 There’s a strong social justice component to my work.
 I’m a strong liberal and despise Donald Trump and his corrupt family of mini me thugs.
 I’ve shot portraits of the Gulf fishermen post BP Deepwater Horizon Oil Spill tragedy, migrant workers and other marginalized individuals to try to give them visibility and a voice.

-Major influences include Marc Lagrange, Joel Peter Witkin, Caravaggio (particularly), Rembrandt van Rijn, William Eggleston, Richard Avedon, Greg Crewdson, Irving Penn, Greg Gorman and so many others.
+Major influences include Marc Lagrange, Joel Peter Witkin, Caravaggio (particularly), Rembrandt, William Eggleston, Richard Avedon, Greg Crewdson, Irving Penn, Greg Gorman and so many others.

 I never veer from having a great and creative time on my sets- Let’s Shoot!

 I’ve added a couple of Vimeo served videos below that demonstrate a little more about me.

 BP DeepWater Horizon Oil Spill Disaster, Portraits to Help Gulf Fishermen